 Dave Broom (DB) has been writing about whisky in all its forms for over 20 years.
 A judge on numerous international tasting and competition panels, he also teaches sensory evaluation to trade and consumer groups.
 Speyside, Islay, Japan

-Lew Bryson (LB) has been the managing editor of Whisky Advocate since 1996.
+Lew Bryson (LB) has been with Whisky Advocate since the early days.
 He has written on beer and spirits since 1994.
 United States, beer

 Editor’s Choice John Hansell’s favorite in this issue, regardless of price.